-If the answer to either is yes, then go right ahead with the horse yoga.
+If the answer to either is yes, then go right ahead!

 Gravity be damned.
 Just because Newton was obsessed with gravity doesn’t mean we yogis need to be.

-Anti-gravity yoga combines yoga, pilates, and dance while using a hammock that is designed to support up to 300 kilos of weight.
+Anti-gravity yoga combines traditional forms, pilates, and dance while using a hammock that is designed to support up to 300 kilos of weight.

 The hammock supports the hips, allowing aerial yogis to bend safely while in mid-air.
 And with all that equipment set up, the yogi is free to perform asanas while dangling above the ground.

-You’ll need to buy an Aerial Yoga Swing from Amazon.
+You’ll need to buy an Aerial Yoga Swing.
 It’s a hammock and swing you can set up at home to start doing aerial yoga.